elixirschool/elixirschool/lessons/basics/iex-helpers.md

 ### `s`

-With `s` we can retrieve the type spec information for a module or function, we can use this to know it expects:
+With `s` we can retrieve the type spec information for a module or function.
+We can use this to know what it expects:

 ```elixir
 iex> s Map.merge/2